Understanding The Male Reproductive System

 - Bulbourethral glands – the structures on the sides of the urethra and below the prostate gland; these glands produce a clear fluid that lubricates the urethra and neutralizes any acidity present in the urethra.

 Regardless of what your reason for exploring and understanding the male reproductive system, our team is here to help guide you every step of the way.
 It is important that you and your doctor work together to tailor a treatment plan to match your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.